 2. A global horizontal irradiance spectrum (AM1.5G)

 AM1.5G is the spectrum generally used in terrestrial solar cell research.
-Solar simulators are classified based on their spectral match to the AM1.5 spectrum.
+A solar simulator is classified based on its spectral match to the AM1.5 spectrum.

 Standard spectrums AM0, AM1.G, and AM1.5D